Dewsbury care home loses High Court bid to block critical watchdog report into its standards

 Care home bosses have lost a court battle to block publication of a highly critical report of their standards.

-Ideal Carehomes attempted to get a High Court injunction to prevent a Care Quality Commission (CQC) criticism about Ashworth Grange in Dewsbury.
+Ideal Carehomes attempted to get a High Court injunction to prevent Care Quality Commission (CQC) criticism about Ashworth Grange in Dewsbury.

 The home has been put in special measures after inspectors found it to be “inadequate” for the second time.